Post-Baccalaureate Certificate in Advanced Geriatric Physical Therapy

 Both novice and intermediate physical therapists working primarily with older adults and who are interested in lifelong learning can benefit from this certificate program, in which the student may choose any 12-credit-hours of coursework.
 This Certificate will allow physical therapists to earn a recognized academic certificate that can be applied as evidence of continued competence for licensure (CCU) renewal (see Texas Physical Therapy Association) and/or an advanced degree.
 In addition, these courses are open to post professional students in occupational therapy with permission from their advisor.

-The purposes of this Post-Professional Certificate are to (a) advance and validate the educational and clinical foundation of physical therapists choosing to practice primarily with older adults, (b) provide a means through formal higher education to address self-identified weaknesses in specialized knowledge and/or skills, and (c) assist prospective students to move from novice or intermediate practice in geriatric physical therapy toward expert and/or specialist practice.
+The purposes of this Post-baccalaureate (Post-Professional) Certificate are to (a) advance and validate the educational and clinical foundation of physical therapists choosing to practice primarily with older adults, (b) provide a means through formal higher education to address self-identified weaknesses in specialized knowledge and/or skills, and (c) assist prospective students to move from novice or intermediate practice in geriatric physical therapy toward expert and/or specialist practice.

 Applicants for the Certificate in Advanced Geriatric Physical Therapy must:

 - Hold at least an earned bachelor’s degree or equivalent from a U.S. college or university accredited by a regional or general accrediting agency, or an equivalent degree from a foreign college or university.
 The bachelor’s degree must be substantially equivalent to a bachelor’s degree granted by TWU.

 - Have a minimum 3.0 grade point average (GPA) for the last 60 hours of undergraduate study and a minimum 3.0 GPA for all prior graduate work.

 - Present an official transcript from each university or college attended with degree earned indicated on the transcript.